tonyfahrion/howsystemswork/README.md

 ## What might come in the next 2 to 3 years in Clouding?

-* machine learning prepares good / "easy" access on complex data for programms
+* machine learning prepares good / "easy" access on complex data for programs

   * we don't need to specify relations, or not all of them
-  * after preparation, an operation system and its apps is just a bunch of relations \(data structures \[config syntax, databases and tables\] and context information \[config values, generated data\], like human languages\), so why should machine learning not cover maintanance and systems setups?
+  * after preparation, an operation system and its apps is just a bunch of relations \(data structures \[config syntax, databases and tables\] and context information \[config values, generated data\], like human languages\), so why should machine learning not cover maintenance and systems setups?

-* automate maintanance
+* automate maintenance

 * automate code analysis \(for bugs and required dependencies like RDBs, Storage, Computing, other software packages\) and its deployment